lead refining furnace Wholesale For Scrap Metal Recycling

 To remove and recover remaining impurities from lead bullion, either pyrometallurgical or electrolytic refining is used; the choice between the two methods is dictated by the amount of bismuth that must be eliminated from the bullion and by the availability and cost of energy.

 The Parkes zinc-desilvering process is the most widely used pyrometallurgical method of refining lead bullion.
-As in smelting, the lead is first melted and again allowed to cool below the freezing point of copper, which crystallizes and, along with any remaining nickel, cobalt, and zinc, is removed by skimming.
-The lead mix then passes to a reverberatory “softening” furnace, where the temperature is raised and the molten lead is stirred.
-A blast of air oxidizes any remaining antimony or arsenic, both of which harden lead (hence the term softening furnace), and these are skimmed off to be recovered later.
+As in smelting, the lead is first melted and allowed to cool below the freezing point of copper.
+Copper, along with any remaining nickel, cobalt, and zinc, is removed by skimming.
+The lead mix then moves to a reverberatory "softening" furnace, where the temperature is increased and the molten lead is stirred.
+A blast of air oxidizes any remaining antimony or arsenic, both of which harden lead, hence the term softening furnace, and these are skimmed off for later recovery.

-After softening, the lead goes to desilvering kettles, where small quantities (less than 1 percent by weight) of zinc are added.
-With stirring, the molten zinc reacts to form compounds with gold and silver, both of which are more soluble in zinc than in lead.
-The compounds are lighter than the lead, so that, on cooling to below 370 °C (700 °F) but above the melting point of lead, they form a crust that is removed and taken to a parting plant for recovery of the precious metals.
-The remaining zinc is then removed by reheating the molten lead to 500 °C (1,100 °F) and creating a vacuum over the surface.
-The zinc vaporizes, and the vapour is condensed as metal on the cool dome of the vacuum vessel, where it is collected for reuse.
+After softening, the lead is transferred to desilvering kettles, where small amounts (less than 1 percent by weight) of zinc are added.
+When stirred, the molten zinc forms compounds with gold and silver, more soluble in zinc than in lead, which rise to the surface and form a crust upon cooling.
+This crust is removed and taken to a parting plant to recover the precious metals.
+Any remaining zinc is removed by reheating the molten lead to around 500°C (1,100°F) and applying a vacuum.
+The zinc vaporizes and condenses as metal on the vacuum vessel's cool dome, where it can be collected for reuse.

 RE TECH Product Page

-The Harris process of softening and dezincing is designed to remove impurities from desilvered lead by stirring a mixture of molten caustic salts at a temperature of 450–500 °C (840–930 °F) into the molten lead.
-Metallic impurities react with the chemicals and are collected in the form of their oxides or oxysalts.
+The Harris process of softening and dezincing removes impurities from desilvered lead by stirring a mixture of molten caustic salts at 450–500°C (840–930°F) into the molten lead.
+Metallic impurities react with the chemicals and collect as their oxides or oxysalts.

-Lead bullion containing more than 0.1 percent bismuth can be purified by the Betterton-Kroll process, which usually follows softening, desilvering, and dezincing and involves treatment of the melt with calcium and magnesium.
-Bismuth unites with these metals to form compounds that rise to the surface.
-The compounds are skimmed off and treated for recovery of bismuth, a valuable by-product.
+Lead bullion containing more than 0.1 percent bismuth can be purified by the Betterton-Kroll process, typically following softening, desilvering, and dezincing.
+This process involves treating the melt with calcium and magnesium, forming compounds with bismuth that rise to the surface.
+These compounds are skimmed off and treated to recover bismuth, a valuable by-product.

-The Betterton-Kroll process produces a refined lead with bismuth contents of 0.005 to 0.01 percent.
-When a refined lead of higher purity is required, or when a lead bullion high in bismuth has to be refined, employment is made of electrolytic refining.
-This process is costly, but it has the major advantage of separating lead from every impurity except tin in one vessel or one stage, and it does so without emitting lead-bearing fumes or gases.
-The bullion is cast into large plates, which are hung as anodes in electrolytic tanks where they dissolve.
-Pure lead is deposited on a thin sheet of lead that serves as the cathode.
-Impurities left behind can be recovered by many complex operations.
+The Betterton-Kroll process produces refined lead with bismuth contents of 0.005 to 0.01 percent.
+When higher purity is required, or when refining lead bullion high in bismuth, electrolytic refining is used.
+Though costly, it separates lead from almost all impurities, excluding tin, without emitting lead-bearing fumes or gases.
+The bullion is cast into large plates hung as anodes in electrolytic tanks where they dissolve.
+Pure lead is deposited on a thin cathode sheet.
+Impurities can then be recovered through various complex operations.

 Comments